-A greenway for Front Royal had been contemplated as far back as 1989 but, for some reason, it was shelved.
-Six years ago at our annual Tree Stewards retreat we decided to see if we could spearhead its development.
+Years ago at our annual Tree Stewards retreat we decided to see if we could spearhead a shelved Greenway development.
 We first got Virginia Tech to develop a four-and-a-half-mile trail on paper.
 We then presented this to both the Town and County officials since it would run through both entities.
-Today, nearly four miles of the greenway have been completed thanks to their cooperation and commitment of both labor and fund-raising.

 The trail runs from the Visitors Center, down Main Street to Luray Avenue, and then proceeds down to the South Fork of the Shenandoah River.
 From there it travels along the river for about a half mile, then passes under a railroad overpass and proceeds up through the woods to where it presently stops in front of the Skyline High School.
 Taking the trail in the opposite direction from the Visitors Center one can easily find a macadam path running from Main Street to South Street and from South Street to Criser Road near the library.

-What remains is for the trail to continue a short distance from Skyline High School to the intersection of Route 340 and Criser Road.
+The trail continues a short distance from Skyline High School to the intersection of Route 340 and Criser Road.
 And then about a half mile along Criser Road to Happy Creek.
-That will complete the loop.
+That completes the loop.

 There is much to see along the Royal Shenandoah Greenway.
 There is an arboretum replete with a variety of labeled trees and shrubs that the Tree Stewards maintain.
 A stroll along the South Fork of the Shenandoah, is sublime with spring bluebells providing bright and restful color.
 The Town has installed two kiosks – one in the Arboretum and the second, funded by the Beautification Committee, at the Visitors Center – providing information about tree care and current events.
 The Trees Stewards maintain these kiosks.